 Andrew M. Dector has been installed as the president-elect of the South Palm Beach County Bar Association.
 Dector, who was previously the treasurer of the Association, has been on the board for the past ten years.
 He represents clients in commercial litigation in both state and federal courts and in arbitration and mediation.
 He is admitted to The Florida Bar and has been a member for more than 30 years.
-He is also admitted to The New Jersey Bar, the U.S. District Court for the Southern District of Florida, the U.S. Court of Appeals for the Eleventh Circuit and the U.S. District Court, District of New Jersey.
+He is also admitted to The New Jersey Bar, the U.S. District Court for the Southern District of Florida, the U.S. Court of Appeals for the Eleventh Circuit and the U.S. District Court, District of New Jers

-Holy Cross Medical Group has added Brandon Perry to its physician group.
-Board certified in internal medicine and endocrinology by the American Board of International Medicine, Perry previously served as assistant professor of clinical medicine at Vanderbilt University in Nashville, Tenn.
+Holy Cross Medical Group has added Brandon Perry p to its physician group.
+Board certified in internal medicine and endocrinology by the American Board of International Medicine, Dr. Perry previously served as assistant professor of clinical medicine at Vanderbilt University in Nashville, Tenn.
 Prior to becoming a doctor, he served as a nurse at the Children’s Hospital in Birmingham, Ala.
-Perry is a member of the Endocrine Society, American Diabetes Association and American Association of Clinical Endocrinologists.
+Dr. Perry is a member of the Endocrine Society, American Diabetes Association and American Association of Clinical Endocrinologists.
 His focus areas include diabetes, thyroid disorders, metabolic bone disease, osteoporosis and parathyroid disorders.
 He completed a fellowship in endocrinology at Vanderbilt University, where he also completed his residency in internal medicine.
 He received his medical degree from the University of Alabama School of Medicine in Birmingham, Ala., and bachelor’s degrees in nursing and biomedical sciences from the University of South Alabama in Mobile, Ala.
 Holy Cross Medical Group provides services to Palm Beach and Broward counties.

 Jim Weix has been appointed to serve on the Treasure Coast Regional Board of Realtors of the Palm Beaches and Greater Fort Lauderdale Association.
 Weix is the broker and owner of The Real Estate Company, with offices in Stuart and Port St. Lucie.